Hubert Damisch

-Hubert Damisch (28 April 1928 – 14 December 2017), was a French philosopher specialised in aesthetics and art history, and professor at the École des Hautes Études en Sciences Sociales (EHESS) in Paris from 1975 until 1996.
+Hubert Damisch (28 April 1928 – 14 December 2017) was a French philosopher specialised in aesthetics and art history, and professor at the École des Hautes Études en Sciences Sociales (EHESS) in Paris from 1975 until 1996.
+He was born and died in Paris.

 Damisch studied at the Sorbonne with Maurice Merleau-Ponty and, later, with Pierre Francastel.
 In 1967 he founded the Cercle d’histoire/théorie de l’art that would later become the CEHTA (Centre d'histoire et théorie des arts) at the EHESS.

-Damisch has written extensively on the history and theory of painting, architecture, photography, cinema, theatre, and the museum.
+Damisch wrote extensively on the history and theory of painting, architecture, photography, cinema, theatre, and the museum.
 His works are landmark references for a theory of visual representations.
 He died on 14 December 2017, aged 89.